gwongwen/stm32wle5_rtos_meas/README.md

 - Li-Polymer battery
 - 3.7V, 3000mAH
 - 57 x 63 x 8.1mm

+The solar panel used has the following characteristics :

+- size of 100x80x2.5mm
+- 1W
+- 170mA of current, 5.5V of voltage, at peak power

 ## Building and Running
 The following commands clean build folder, build and flash the sample: